-If you are age 701⁄2 or over, a transfer directly from your IRA to our organization (a qualified charitable distribution or QCD) is a highly effective way to give.
-Why?
-You pay no tax on the distribution.
+If you are age 701⁄2 or over, you are eligible to make a transfer directly from your IRA to our organization (a qualified charitable distribution or QCD).
+This is a highly effective way to give because you pay no tax on the distribution.